 - Devices identified by their assigned

-- Devices identified by their native recipient attributes such as their unique
+- Devices identified by the recipient details of the native push transport such as their unique

 deviceTokenin the case of APNS, or

-encryptionKeyin the case of a Web device.
+encryptionKeyin the case of a Web device (experimental).
 This means is particularly useful when migrating to Ably with existing push notification target devices.

 Activating a device and receiving notifications

 Every device that will receive push notifications must activate itself with the local operating system or framework, and hook into the push notification services that the underlying platform provides.
-This functionality is platform specific and varies considerably across not just platforms, but also across the push services that operate on those platforms such as GCM and FCM, both of which are available on the Android platform.
+This functionality is platform-specific and can also vary considerably across not just platforms, but also across the push services that operate on those platforms such as GCM and FCM, both of which are available on the Android platform.

-The Ably client libraries aim to abstract away this complexity and platform specific behaviour by providing a consistent API for device activation, maintenance of the device registration, subscription to Ably channels for receiving push notifications, and of course for receiving the native push notifications themselves.
+The Ably client libraries aim to abstract away this complexity and platform-specific behaviour by providing a consistent API for device activation, maintenance of the device registration, and for subscription to Ably channels for receiving push notifications.

 Managing devices and subscriptions